BBR Music Group

-BBR Music Group (formerly Broken Bow Records) is an American record label based in Nashville, Tennessee.
+BBR Music Group (formerly Broken Bow Records) is an American record label based in Nashville.
 Founded in July 1999 by Benny Brown, the label specializes in country music.
 The label's executive vice president is Jon Loba.

-Craig Morgan produced the first number-one single for the label with his 2005 hit "That's What I Love About Sunday".
-Jason Aldean has produced the most number-one hits on the label, with twenty-one in total.
+Craig Morgan had the first number-one single for the label with his 2005 hit "That's What I Love About Sunday".
+Jason Aldean has produced the most number-one hits for the label, with twenty-one in total.

 In 2009, Broken Bow Records launched a sister label, Stoney Creek Records.
 In August 2015, Broken Bow launched another imprint label, Wheelhouse Records, with Trace Adkins and Granger Smith the first artists signed to it.

 BBR Music Group was acquired by BMG Rights Management in February 2017.